slub/efre-lod-api/README.md

 # Usage

-Copy and configure `apiconfig.yml.example` to suit to your Elasticsearch-Infrastructure containing your JSON-LD processed by efre-elasticsearch-tools.
+Copy and configure `apiconfig.yml.example` to suit to your Elasticsearch-Infrastructure containing your JSON-LD.
 Possible places for storing the config are:

 * in `/etc` as `/etc/lod-apiconfig.yml`
 * specify the config file directly via `-c`, e.g.